qbead/qbeadWebsite/content/book/animation.md

 ![Division of time into intervals of 2500.
 In this example, 5600 milliseconds have passed, which is 2 full cycles with a remainder of 600.](/images/Modular_division_timeline.png "Division of time (shown in blue) into intervals of 2500 (shown in orange)")

-The simplest way to do that is to subdivide time into intervals of the same length of our animation and see how many milliseconds have passed since the start of the current interval.
+The simplest way to do that is to subdivide time into intervals of the same length as our animation and see how many milliseconds have passed since the start of the current interval.
 We can do that by looking at the remainder after dividing time by the length of our repeating unit.
 For example, if 5600 milliseconds have passed since the device was powered, then